openfoodfacts/openfoodfacts-server/docs/api/index.md

 ## Authentication

 We ask you to **always use a custom User-Agent to identify you** (to not risk being identified as a bot).
 The User-Agent should be in the form of `AppName/Version (ContactEmail)`.
-For example, `MyApp/1.0 (contact@myapp.com)`.
+For example, `MyApp/1.0 (myapp@example.com)`.

-- READ operations (getting info about a product, etc...) do not require authentication except the custom User-Agent.
+- READ operations (getting info about a product, etc...) do not require authentication other than the custom User-Agent.

 - WRITE operations (Editing an Existing Product, Uploading images…) **require authentication**.
 We do this as another layer of protection against spam.

 Create an account on the [Open Food Facts app](https://world.openfoodfacts.org/).
-From there, you then have two alternatives:
+From there, you have two options:

 - **The preferred one**:
-  Use the login API to get a session cookie and use this cookie in your subsequent request to be authenticated.
-However, the session must always be used from the same IP address, and you have a maximum of sessions per user.
+  Use the login API to get a session cookie and use this cookie for authentication in your subsequent requests.
+However, the session must always be used from the same IP address, and there's a limit on sessions per user (currently 10) with older sessions being automatically logged out to stay within the limit.
-- If session conditions are too restrictive for your use case, include your account credentials as parameters for authenticated requests where `user_id` is your username and `password` is your password (do this on POST / PUT / DELETE request, not on GET)
+- If session conditions are too restrictive for your use case, include your account credentials as parameters for authenticated requests where `user_id` is your username and `password` is your password (do this on POST / PUT / DELETE requests, not on GET).

 You can create a global account to allow your app users to contribute without registering individual accounts on the Open Food Facts website.
 This way, we know that these contributions came from your application.